Thank you for your interest in making a difference!

 To become a Certified Texas Master Naturalist, you must:

-- Complete a 40-hour training course
+- Complete an initial training course with a local chapter

 - Contribute at least 40 hours of volunteer service annually